-NEW ORLEANS – Mardi Gras 2022 in New Orleans is Tuesday, March 1, and the weather should be about average for this time of year with sunshine and high temperatures in the upper 60s.
+NEW ORLEANS – Mardi Gras 2023 in New Orleans is Tuesday, Feb.
+21, and the weather should be warmer than average for this time of year with high temperatures climbing into the upper 70s.

 But the annual celebration in "The Big Easy" has featured some wild weather over its long history.
 The National Weather Service office based in Slidell, Louisiana, has been keeping records of temperatures, rain and snow for Mardi Gras since 1874.

-The festivities were canceled twice in that 147-year period of record: in 1874 due to the yellow fever epidemic and in 2021 due to the COVID-19 pandemic.
+The festivities were canceled twice in that 148-year period of record: in 1874 due to the yellow fever epidemic and in 2021 due to the COVID-19 pandemic.

-Interestingly, had the Mardi Gras celebration commenced last year, it would have been the coldest on record.
+Interestingly, had the Mardi Gras celebration commenced in 2021, it would have been the coldest on record.
 The high temperature on Feb.
 16, 2021, was only 33 degrees.

 That's a stark contrast to the warmest Mardi Gras on Feb.
 20, 1917, when temperatures topped out at 83 degrees.